maashwaq/Subject/README.md

 # Subject
-We will cover wide variety of Subject
+We will cover wide variety of Subjects